Ibotta: August 2019 to present

-Athletic Partnerships
+Athletic partnerships

-Ibotta became the official jersey patch partner of the New Orleans Pelicans for the 2020–2021 season, and continued the partnership through the 2023-2024 season.
+Ibotta became the official jersey patch partner of the New Orleans Pelicans, a professional men's basketball team in the National Basketball Association (NBA), for the 2020–2021 and 2023–2024 seasons.

+Ibotta became the official jersey patch partner of the 2023 NBA champion Denver Nuggets basketball team beginning in the 2023–2024 season.

 In March 2023, F1 driver Logan Sargeant, the first U.S. racer to compete in F1 since 2015, partnered with Ibotta.
 The Ibotta logo was displayed on Sargeant's racing helmet throughout his F1 career.

-In June 2023, Ibotta partnered with UConn Huskies basketball player Paige Bueckers and a number of other female collegiate athletes through its female collegiate athlete collaboration with Pearpop and the Brandr Group (TBG).
+In June 2023, UConn Huskies women's basketball player Paige Bueckers entered into a "name, image, and likeness" (NIL) promotional agreement with Ibotta.
+According to a press release by Ibotta, the company has agreements with The Brandr Group, which finds NIL opportunities for women college athletes, and the Pearpop social media marketing platform to promote Ibotta.

-Ibotta became the official jersey patch partner of the 2023 NBA champion Denver Nuggets beginning in the 2023–2024 season.

 Legal issues

 In April 2025, shareholders filed a class action lawsuit—Fortune v.
 Ibotta, Inc., in the U.S. District Court for the District of Colorado (Case No. 25-cv-01213)—alleging that the registration statement in connection with Ibotta’s April 2024 initial public offering omitted material information.
 The complaint claims that, although Ibotta disclosed detailed terms for its contract with Walmart Inc., it failed to warn investors that its agreement with The Kroger Co., its second-largest client, was terminable at will and thus could be canceled without warning, creating a misleading impression of stability.